alfredbaudisch/pardall.xyz_content/_website/wiki/art/van-gogh/Van Gogh Journey with The Potato Eaters.md

 This is Vincent's only group portrait painting.

+The studies and the paintings were all created while he was in **Neunen**, The Netherlands.

+## Formatting

+- Numbers (ex: 193) refer to the letter number where the accompanying content/information was extracted from.
+- I also added his age at the time of the writing of each letter alongside each letter number, in order to understand better how he progressed during his journey.
+- Date format: DD/MM/YY.
+    - In most cases I did not write the full number of the years (ex: 1880).
+But be aware that they obviously refer to the century of 1800's (ex: 07/09/74 refers to 07/September/1874).

 # Timeline highlights
 One month of head studies, before considering The Potato Eaters painting itself.
 Then, one month between the plan (06/04/85) of making The Potato Eaters to shipping the finished painting (06/05/85).